Holiday Bloat? Three Gentle Ways to Support with TCM Wisdom

 by Amy Malone |

-I sincerely hope you are enjoying your favorite dishes and goodies (and leftovers!) this week, because part of being healthy is comfort, joy, connection, celebration and we find so many of these feelings coincide with holiday eating and drinking.
+I sincerely hope you are enjoying your favorite dishes and goodies (and leftovers!) this week, because part of being healthy is comfort, joy, connection, and celebration.
+So many of these feelings coincide with holiday eating and drinking.

-Here are my 3 favorite ways to help beat the bloat of holiday eating.
+Here are my 3 favorite ways to help support digestive comfort during holiday eating.

 1. Mindful Portions and Speed Checks